 This brings us to our current collaborative group of five training organisations.
 We have all known and trusted each other for many years.
 We understand the training provided by each of our organisations has the goal of supporting the most vulnerable in society using the least restrictive approaches.

 This can have real benefits for the people on the receiving end of services.
 For example, the training Timian provides for an organisation supporting an individual may also receive services from other organisations.
 That organisation may in turn have received training from a different training company.
-It’s important when this happens, that any strategies we put into place must be consistent so that they benefit the person being supported.
+When this happens, strategies we put into place must be consistent.
+In that way, the person we are supporting benefits.

 Past to Present

 The rivals we partnered with to help develop the BILD Code of Practice are still around, regularly supporting each other to identify potential risks or potential benefits.
-Recently the BILD Code of Practice was replaced with the Restraint Reduction Network guidance and the BILD ACT Certification.
-This new certification was designed to encompass areas such as Mental Health, Elderly Care and Education, not just the narrow field of Learning Disabilities.
+The Code of Practice has been replaced by BILD ACT Certification.
+This Certification is based on the Resraint Reduction Network Guidance.
+BILD Act covers much broader areas than before.
+Now the certification covers Mental Health, Elderly Care and Learning Disabilities, not just the narrow field of Learning Disabilities.

-Having been involved at the very start of the previous system, we were very aware what a monumental task this was.
-Unlike the previous scheme, the current scheme wasn’t as collaborative, and this has been reflected in some of the teething issues involved in the roll out.
-Some of these issues could have been addressed at an earlier stage, if the process had been more of a partnership.
+Because Timian was involved at the very start of the previous system, we were aware what a monumental task its was going to be.
+Unlike the previous scheme, this current scheme wasn’t as collaborative.
+The implementation of the scheme reflects this.
+When processes are a partnership, issues are more likely to be addressed.
 However, this is not about blame, this is about learning.
 As discussed during Chapter One of our training.
 This learning requires trust, respect, dignity and honesty.
 Once they are in place, mistakes are just that, mistakes.

 James Hourihan BScEcon, MScEcon, PGCertLDIS, FRSA

-Timian Learning and Development delivers BILD ACT Certified, RRN Approved training courses and previously was a BILD PIAS Accredited training organisation.
+Timian Learning and Development delivers BILD ACT Certified, RRN Approved training courses.
+Timian also delivered BILD PIAS Accredited training.